dicekeys/seeded-crypto/doxygen/JSON Format for Derivation Options.md

   "requireAuthenticationHandshake": true
 ```

 When set, clients will need to issue a handshake request to the API, and receive an authorization token (a random shared secret), before issuing other requests where the URL at which they received the token starts with one of the authorized prefixes.
-The DiceKeys app will map the authorization token to that URL and, when reqeusts include that token, validate that the URL associated with the token has a valid prefix.
+The DiceKeys app will map the authorization token to that URL and, when requests include that token, validate that the URL associated with the token has a valid prefix.
 The DiceKeys app will continue to validate that responses are also sent to a valid prefix.

 #### androidPackagePrefixesAllowed